hovahyii/BTE3254_Project/README.md

 - Connect L293D's IN2 to PA1.
 - Connect L293D's OUT1 to Motor+.
 - Connect L293D's OUT2 to Motor-.
+- Connect L293D's OUT3 to Motor+.
+- Connect L293D's OUT4 to Motor-.
 - EN1 connects to PWM1.
 - EN2 connects to PWM2.
+- PWM1 connects to PB4 and A of Oscillascope.
+- PWM2 connects to PB7 and B of Oscillascope.

 ### External Interrupt:
 - Connect the interrupt source (e.g., switch) to PE7.